 For Ruth’s performance, Ballad of Accounting was slipped into the musical repertoires of over 100 buskers from an Oompah band on Waterloo Bridge to a delta blues singer at Marble Arch tube station.
 The musicians performed during the morning and evening rush hours for one week.

-By way of documenting the project, Artangel has produced this limited edition vinyl containing five diverse renditions of Ballad of Accounting by different buskers, plus the original 1972 recording by MacColl and Peggy Seeger.
+By way of documenting the project, Artangel has produced this limited edition red vinyl LP containing five diverse renditions of Ballad of Accounting by different buskers, plus the original 1972 recording by MacColl and Peggy Seeger.

 Limited, numbered edition of 500.